EthanTheMaster/cs360-final-project/TECHNICAL_DESIGN.md

 ```
 The `Canvas` object is from `javafx.scene.canvas.Canvas` and any sort of custom render code for the `GameScene` should perform all draw operations on this `Canvas`.

-Finally, as a convenience method `GameScene` should have a default method called `generateRenderableComponent(int, int) -> Canvas`.
+Finally, as a convenience method `GameScene` should have a default method called `generateRenderableComponent` which takes as input some desired dimensions of the canvas (in pixels) and returns a canvas of that size.
 This method essentially creates a `Canvas` object for us and configures it to handle keyboard inputs.
 It will take two integers which parametrizes the returned `Canvas`'s width and height, respectively.
 A `Canvas` will first be created and its key pressed handler will be attached to the `onKeyPressed` method in `GameScene`.
 Similarly, the key released handler will be attached to the `onKeyReleased` method in `GameScene`.
 Thus all keyboard events on the `Canvas` will be dispatched to class implementing `GameScene`.
 However in the current state, the `Canvas` will not accept keyboard inputs as it is not "focused."
 The `Canvas` can received keyboard inputs by notifying JavaFX that the `Canvas` can be "focused" on.
 Then we just request the focus be on the `Canvas` and return the `Canvas` object.
 In code the method would resemble
 ```java
 /**
  * Creates a Canvas object configured to be compatible with the GameScene